flyteorg/flyte/rsts/deployment/sandbox/index.rst

  helm repo add flyteorg https://helm.flyte.org

-2. Install Minio & Postgres deployment in kubernetes cluster
+2. Install Flyte dependency helm chart

 .. code-block::

- kubectl create ns flyte
- kubectl apply -f https://raw.githubusercontent.com/flyteorg/flyte/master/deployment/sandbox/flyte_helm_generated.yaml -n flyte
+ helm install -n flyte flyteorg/flyte-deps flyte-deps --create-namespace

 .. note::
 	If you are trying it locally with Kind/k3d then you need to port-forward the api port(9000), It is required for [fast registration](https://docs.flyte.org/projects/cookbook/en/latest/auto/deployment/deploying_workflows.html#register-your-workflows-and-tasks).
 And you can customize your [minio chart](https://github.com/bitnami/charts/tree/master/bitnami/minio) as per your need